 PRTG Manual: Monitoring Bandwidth via Flows

-Using flow protocols, you can monitor the bandwidth usage of all packets going through a device.
-In PRTG, you can view Toplists for all xFlow (NetFlow, IPFIX, sFlow, jFlow) sensors.
+Using Flow (NetFlow, jFlow, sFlow, IPFIX) protocols, you can monitor the bandwidth usage of all packets going through a device.
+In PRTG, you can view Toplists for all xFlow sensors.

-You can also use packet sniffing for bandwidth monitoring if your hardware does not support any of these flow versions.
+You can also use packet sniffing for bandwidth monitoring if your hardware does not support any of these xFlow versions.

 The NetFlow (and IPFIX) protocol is mainly used by Cisco devices.
-Once configured, the router sends for each data flow a NetFlow or IPFIX packet to the monitoring system running on a PRTG probe.
-You can be filter and evaluate the data in PRTG.
-There are different NetFlow and IPFIX sensors available: The basic ones offer predefined channel definitions, the custom variants enable you to define your own channels.
+Once configured, the router sends a NetFlow or IPFIX packet for each data flow to the monitoring system running on a probe.
+You can filter and evaluate the data in PRTG.
+Different NetFlow and IPFIX sensors are available: The basic sensors offer predefined channel definitions, the custom variants enable you to define your own channels.

 The advantage of using NetFlow or IPFIX:

-- Generates less CPU load on the PRTG core system, compared to packet sniffer sensors.
+- Generates less CPU load on the PRTG core server system compared to Packet Sniffer sensors.

 sFlow works similar to NetFlow monitoring.
-The router sends data flow packets to the monitoring system running on a PRTG probe.
+The router sends data flow packets to the monitoring system running on a probe.
 The most obvious difference between the two flow protocols: With sFlow, not all of the traffic is analyzed, but only every n-th packet.
-It is like having a river of traffic and you take a cup of water out of it ever so often and analyze it.

 Find details on how to set up the different flow sensors in the following sections: